From the ancient and picturesque Italian region of Venice

 Prominent among members of the family was Bartolomeo Fazio, a humanist and historian in La Spezia in 1400.
 He was also an ambassador and a teacher, and lived in the court of Alfonso I of Naples.
 He wrote a 10 volume History of Alfonso.
-Giovanni Fazzari was mayor of Tropea in...
-Another 81 words (6 lines of text) are included under the topic Early Facio Notables in all our PDF Extended History products and printed products wherever possible.
+Giovanni Fazzari was mayor of Tropea in 1461, and Giuseppe Fazzari was Governor of Reggio, Lipari, and later, of Cosenza and Manfredonia...
+Another 66 words (5 lines of text) are included under the topic Early Facio Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Facio family to the New World and Oceana